-Aluminum Set to Jump as Iran Hit Middle East Producers
+Aluminum Prices Jump as Iran Hit Middle East Producers

 2026-03-30 01:00 By Judith Sib-at 1 min. read

-Aluminum futures in the UK are expected to rise sharply on Monday after two major aluminum production sites in the Middle East were hit by Iranian strikes, heightening fears of prolonged supply disruptions.
+Aluminum futures in the UK jumped nearly 5% to around $3,430 per tonne, hovering near their highest level in four years, after two major aluminum production sites in the Middle East were hit by Iranian strikes, heightening fears of prolonged supply disruptions.

 Emirates Global Aluminium, the region’s top producer, reported “significant damage” at its Abu Dhabi facility, while Aluminium Bahrain said it was assessing the extent of the damage to its plant.